arnPol/chall/README.md

 * When you realize you know something
   You understand you know nothing
-  While everyone around you think you know everything.
+  While everyone around you thinks you know everything.